 The course describes to the student the fundamental principles that are involved in the interaction of ionized radiation with biological tissues.
-During this course, the student will understand the short- and long-term effects of radiation on humans and the protection mechanisms to use
+During this course, the student will understand the short- and long-term effects of radiation on humans and the protection mechanisms to use radiation more safely when performing diagnostic and treatment studies on a patient.
+This course has an additional 60 hours of outside work.
+The student will carry out the activities assigned in the External Work Component.

-RADI 2070 RADIOGRAPHIC POSITIONING AND 2 CREDITS RELATED ANATOMY II
+RADI 2070 RADIOGRAPHIC POSITIONING AND 2 CREDITS 30 HOURS RELATED ANATOMY II